chrislarabee/sf-api-ptype/README.md

 pip install -r requirements.txt
 ```

-Make a copy of `config.example.py` and name it `config.py`.
-Populate it
-with your Salesforce username, password, and security token.

 ### Get Salesforce Security Token

 To get your security token from Salesforce, login to Salesforce, go to